MechWolf/MechWolf/docs/guide/new_components.md

     argument to `__init__` and the line
     `super().__init__(name=name)`, which tells Python to pass the name argument up to the
-    `~mechwolf.components.component.ActiveComponent` class.
+    `components.component.ActiveComponent` class.

 3.  **Give the component its attributes.**
-    This means that anything that you will be using as keywords during your calls to `~mechwolf.Protocol.add` must be attributes.
+    This means that anything that you will be using as keywords during your calls to `Protocol.add` must be attributes.
 Furthermore, if they are quantities such as "10 mL/min", these attributes should be parsed Quantity objects.